 She become the permanent Set and Lighting Designer for the Madrid based Puppet Theatre Company Elfo Teatro in 2005 and worked on more than 400 performances with them throughout Spain.
 As a Lighting Designer for dance she started working with Psico Ballet de Maite León, an award winning Dance Company known for their work integrating disabled people in the Performing Arts.
 The company with approximately 35 disabled dancers tours Spain and Europe at international festivals and EU events.

-Through Celestina entre Palos choreographed by La Rubia, Agnethe was introduced to the world of flamenco, performances combining live
+Through Dibujos choreographed by the reknown flamenco artist Belen Maya, Agnethe was introduced to the world of flamenco, performances

 As a Set Designer she created Mamááá produced by La Recua Teatro and performed by well-known actors Terele Páves and Carles Castillo.
 She designed the set and light for Hemmeligheten (The Secret), produced and performed by Tiril Pharo, a production of interactive theatre where the audience was seated inside the set for a very different theatre experience.